G6PD Operational Research Community of Practice

 Members of the community of practice are invited to join live webinars for presentations and discussions on the latest developments within G6PD operational research.
 These topics include lessons learned during training, research or implementations, and ethics and quality assurance for point-of-care testing.

-This webinar will explore the underlying epidemiology and case definitions used to evaluate point-of-care tests for G6PD deficiency.
-Learn about the implications of these factors on diagnostic performance.
+In part one of this series, Daniel Pfeffer, from the Menzies School of Health Research and Dr. Gonzalo Domingo, Scientific Director and malaria diagnostics lead at PATH explore the underlying epidemiology and case definitions used to evaluate point-of-care tests for G6PD deficiency and the implications on diagnostic performance.

 January 19, 2021 webinar: Early experiences with point-of-care G6PD testing in malaria case management.